 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which services and offers may be relevant for you (we call this marketing).

 You will receive marketing communications from us if you have requested information from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not agreed to receive that marketing.
 We may also use this information to stop certain individuals receiving external promotional content.

-We may also send push notifications to your mobile device in order to provide game updates, account communications, promotions or other relevant messages.
+We may also send push notifications to your mobile device to provide game updates, account communications, promotions, or other relevant messages.

 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or adjusting the marketing / privacy settings on Facebook (Meta), or other such social media platforms that you use, or by contacting us.
 Your rights and our contact details are set out below.